 “This initiative addresses equity across the district.
 Now all students have equal access to the PSAT, which provides benefits to students, families and the district.
-We are grateful to the Pedrozzi Scholarship Foundation for partnering with the district to help create a career and college bound culture among all students.”
+We are grateful to the Pedrozzi Foundation for partnering with the district to help create a career and college bound culture among all students.”

 Roxanne Kusske, LVJUSD Parent